 Further market diversification will also contribute to cushion the effect of harmful contingencies at the PI Group level.
 Nevertheless, logistical disruption is a continual hazard to the Company's operations.
-Accordingly, frequent and/or prolonged periods of delay to the transportation of gaming machines, spares and essential employees or damage to equipment in transit could severely diminish or eliminate profits of certain businesses and materially reduce the value of Ordinary Shares.
+Accordingly, frequent and/or prolonged periods of delay to the transportation of gaming machines, spares and essential employees or damage to equipment in transit could severely diminish or eliminate profits of certain businesses and materially impair the Issuer's ability to make payments due in respect of the Bonds and reduced the value of the Ordinary Shares into which the Bonds are convertible.